1. Confirm that you have qualifying full-time employment.

 However, keep in mind that if you made more than 120 qualifying payments on an existing Direct Loan, consolidating that loan will disqualify you for any potential refund of the payments you made on that loan beyond the 120 required for forgiveness.

-Additionally, after September 28, 2022, applying to consolidate federal loans owned by the U.S. Department of Education with federal loans owned by private lenders will disqualify your resulting Direct Consolidation Loan for the $10,000-$20,000 in One-Time Student Loan Debt Relief.
+Additionally, after September 28, 2022, mixing federal loans owned by the U.S. Department of Education with federal loans owned by private lenders or schools in a single consolidation will disqualify the resulting Direct Consolidation Loan for the $10,000-$20,000 in One-Time Student Loan Debt Relief.

 - If some of your loans have been in repayment longer than others, consolidating may help you get forgiveness faster on your more recent loans.
 Direct Consolidation Loans will be credited with the largest number of qualifying months among the loans that were consolidated.
 So, if some of your loans have been in repayment longer than others (e.g., you worked full-time for a qualifying employer between undergraduate and graduate studies), forgiveness will come faster on your more recent loans if you consolidate them with your older loans.
 The entire new Direct Consolidation Loan will receive the credits associated with the underlying loan that had the largest number of qualifying months.

 - If you have Parent PLUS Loans and your own student loans, consolidating may help your Parent PLUS Loans get forgiven sooner.
-Parent PLUS Loans are not directly eligible for the Limited PSLF Waiver.
-However, by consolidating your Parent PLUS Loans with loans taken out for your own education, the resulting Direct Consolidation Loan will receive credits under the waiver based on your student loans.
+Parent PLUS Loans are not directly eligible to receive PSLF credits through the One-Time Adjustment.
+However, by consolidating your Parent PLUS Loans with loans taken out for your own education, the resulting Direct Consolidation Loan will receive PSLF credits under the Adjustment based on your student loans.

-However, by consolidating your Parent PLUS Loans with your own student loans, the resulting Direct Consolidation Loan will be restricted to the Income-Contingent Repayment (ICR) plan, which may require higher monthly payments and offer less favorable terms than other Income-Driven Repayment Plans.
+However, by consolidating your Parent PLUS Loans with your own student loans, the resulting Direct Consolidation Loan will be restricted to the Income-Contingent Repayment (ICR) plan, which may require higher monthly payments and offer less favorable terms than other Income-Driven Repayment Plans available for your federal student loans.

 5. Ensure your employment certifications are up to date.

-If you do not have approved employment certifications on file for all your qualifying employment periods since the October 1, 2007 start date of the PSLF Program, you must file a PSLF Form to certify your employment for each uncertified period by October 31, 2022.
+If you do not have approved employment certifications on file for all your qualifying employment periods since the October 1, 2007 start date of the PSLF Program, you must file a PSLF Form to certify your employment for each uncertified period.
 You should file a PSLF Form for any period you are unsure about.
+We recommend filing by July 1, 2023, though you can do so later if need be.

 - You can use the PSLF Help Tool to assist you in starting the PSLF Form.
 Once you enter your information, you’ll be able to print the partially completed form for you and your employer to sign.